-The use of Bird Atlases has become one of the most important tools for conservation and land management in the majority of states in the United States.
+The use of Bird Atlases has become one of the most important tools for conservation and land management in many U. S. states.
 Bird populations across the country face challenges from changes in land use, climate change effects, novel and expanding invasive species, and human development.
 Bird Atlases provide land managers and scientists with comprehensive data on bird populations through an effort that leverages thousands of active bird observers.
-The data collected through bird atlases is critical in informing conservation strategies and land management practices to ensure bird diversity for the future.
-While Bird Atlases usually focus on observing breeding birds, several states (Connecticut and Maine) have also expanded their efforts to look at the distribution and abundance of wintering bird species.
-The North Carolina Bird Atlas will occur annually from November to August, because many species of greatest conservation need spend the winter in North Carolina.
+The data collected through Bird Atlases is critical in informing conservation strategies and land management practices to ensure bird diversity for the future.
+While Bird Atlases usually focus on observing breeding birds, several states (Oklahoma, Connecticut and Maine) have also expanded their efforts to look at the distribution and abundance of wintering bird species.

+From approximately Feb 28, 2021- February 28, 2026, the North Carolina Bird Atlas (NCBA) will emphasize data collection from November to August because so many Species of Greatest Conservation Need (SGCN) can be found at some point in North Carolina nearly year-round.
 This will allow us to document a more comprehensive picture of the full avian life cycle and the role North Carolina plays in helping to protect all our birds.

-The North Carolina Bird Atlas (NCBA) will occur across the state from 2021-2026.
-The project will involve thousands of fieldwork volunteers to conduct bird observations year-round, as well as countless individuals supporting the work in a variety of other ways.
-To accomplish this task, North Carolina has been divided into approximately 5,600 blocks each roughly 9 square miles in area.
-Of these roughly 5,600 blocks, we selected 937 as priority blocks to ensure even coverage of the state by volunteer effort.
+The NCBA will involve thousands of fieldwork volunteers conducting bird observations nearly year-round, as well as countless individuals supporting the work in a variety of other ways.
+To accomplish this task, North Carolina has been divided into approximately 5,600 blocks each roughly 9 square miles in area, and of these, we selected 937 as priority blocks to ensure even coverage of the state by volunteer effort.
 Within each priority block, observers will attempt to ascertain the presence, breeding status, and relative abundance of as many species as possible.
-Volunteers will record observations of birds at precise geographical locations and submit their data through eBird in real time.
+Volunteers will record observations of birds at precise geographical locations and submit their data through eBird to our specific Atlas data portal.
 Therefore, summaries of incoming data such as effort totals, species lists, and maps will be available online as the project proceeds.

-We anticipate this project will encourage bird enthusiasts across North Carolina, both new and experienced to observe and document any birds they are seeing, make some new friends, learn more about the natural history of the birds, and have some fun while supporting and contributing to the ornithological research and conservation in their state.
-Participating in an atlas provides individuals with the opportunity to become more intimately familiar with the birds in their own community while growing their birding skills beyond just a species list to now incorporating observations of bird behavior as well.
-Throughout this project it is our hope that across the state, birders will grow into enthusiastic Atlasers, novices learn to love a new hobby, and bird lovers find new avenues to support the research and conservation of their winged friends.
+We anticipate this project will encourage bird enthusiasts and naturalists across North Carolina to observe and document birds they are seeing, make new friends, learn more about the natural history of birds, and have fun while supporting and contributing to ornithological research and conservation in their state.
+Participating in the North Carolina Bird Atlas provides individuals with the opportunity to become more intimately familiar with the birds in their own community while growing their birding skills beyond just a species list by also incorporating observations of bird behavior.
+Throughout this project it is our hope that birders across the state will grow into Atlasers, novices will learn to love a new hobby, and bird lovers will find new avenues to support the research and conservation of their winged friends.